 - receiving a gift – this type of coupon is rarely used in online pharmacies.
 These promotions apply to medical cosmetics or equipment.

 A discount coupon is issued on the official websites of pharmacies.
 In order to take advantage of the bonus, you should carefully study the offers of a pharmacy, especially the “promotions” section.
 Furthermore, some online pharmacies also allow receiving a personalized offer.
-You may access this option with App pharmacy, an online prescription service, by contacting the customer support team directly.
+You may access this option with Apppharma.com, an online service, by contacting the customer support team directly or visit page apppharma.com/coupons-and-promo-codes.
 Finally, the promotional code can be purchased on special Internet resources – coupon platforms or on the pages of social networks.
 The offer is disposable or reusable.
 The discount conditions are established by each online pharmacy individually.
 But even as a rank-and-file customer to the service, you are entitled to receive free bonus pills, a consultation by a qualified and experienced pharmacist, a discount offer for the drugs you showed interest in directly to your inbox if you subscribe to sales alerts, and shipping deals that wipe off the delivery costs.

 How to Use